Particular/docs.particular.net/nservicebus/serialization/index_configuring_core_[,9).partial.md

 The default serializer used in NServiceBus projects is the custom [XmlSerializer](xml.md).
 Unless explicitly configured otherwise, NServiceBus will use [XmlSerializer](xml.md) for serializing and deserializing all messages.

+> [!WARNING]
-WARN: In NServiceBus 8.1 and above, a runtime warning will encourage explicitly selecting a serializer.
+> In NServiceBus 8.1 and above, a runtime warning will encourage explicitly selecting a serializer.
 In a future version of NServiceBus, the XmlSerializer will no longer be selected by default.